 Why is it important to clean my oven?

-After buying the best halogen oven, I needed to learn how to clean it right.
-Aside from the obvious dirt and grime that can accumulate on an untouched oven, cleaning your oven, as you can view it here, can actually improve the quality of the food you cook in it.
+Aside from the obvious dirt and grime that can accumulate on an untouched oven, cleaning your oven can actually improve the quality of the food you cook in it.
 Don’t believe me?
 Expert house cleaner Debra Johnson says that “The aromas of any stuck-on grease or dirt could influence the dish you’re cooking.”
 And if that’s not proof enough for you, clean your oven and see for yourself.

 These days most ovens are made with a self-cleaning feature that allows them to clean themselves.
 But do they really?
 Though the self-cleaning feature can be a useful tool, it’s often not enough to clean your oven the way it needs to be cleaned on a regular basis.